bookofproofs/bookofproofs.github.io/_sources/history/18th-century/clairaut.md

 **Alexis Clairaut** was a French mathematician who worked to confirm the Newton-Huygens belief that the Earth was flattened at the poles.

 ### Mathematical Profile (Excerpt):
-* Alexis's mother, Catherine Petit, had twenty children although only Alexis survived to adulthood.
-* Jean-Baptiste Clairaut educated his son at home and set unbelievably high standards.
 * Alexis used Euclid's Elements while learning to read and by the age of nine he had mastered the excellent mathematics textbook of Guisnée Application de l'algèbre à la géométrie Ⓣ(Application of algebra to geometry) which provided a good introduction to the differential and integral calculus as well as analytical geometry.
 * In the following year, Clairaut went on to study de L'Hôpital's books, in particular his famous text Analyse des infiniment petits pour l'intelligence des lignes courbes Ⓣ(Infinitesimal analysis for the understanding of curves).
 * Few people have read their first paper to an academy at the age of 13, but this was the incredible achievement of Clairaut's in 1726 when he read his paper Quatre problèmes sur de nouvelles courbes Ⓣ(Four problems on new curves) to the Paris Academy.
-* Although we have already noted that Clairaut was the only one of twenty children of his parents to reach adulthood, he did have a younger brother who, at the age of 14, read a mathematics paper to the Academy in 1730.
 * Clairaut began to undertake research on double curvature curves which he completed in 1729.
 * In July 1731 Clairaut became the youngest person ever elected to the Paris Academy of Sciences.
 * Maupertuis was 15 years older than Clairaut but despite this, at the age of 33, he was also a young member of the Academy.